-Unexcused Absences are babysitting, working, being tired or oversleeping, shopping, needed at home, cold weather, vacation or missing the bus.
+Unexcused Absences are babysitting, working, being tired or oversleeping, shopping, needed at home, cold weather, missing the bus or vacation.
 These are considered unexcused absences.

 Educational Trips must be counted as attendance credits if they are approved in advance.
-Educational trip forms are available from the school office.
-Please note that students who participate in educational trips during the school year are not eligible for perfect attendance recognition.
+Educational trip forms are available on the website under the "Forms" link.

-Tardies - If a student's tardies add up to an equivalent of a day, (6.5 hrs), they will not be eligible for perfect attendance.
+Tardies - School instruction begins at 8:45 am.
+Late arrival disrupts learning and causes loss of instruction time.
+If a student's tardies add up to an equivalent of a day, (6.5 hrs), they will not be eligible for perfect attendance.